31cmTrueDamage/Thunar-s-GTA-III-Trainer-Menu/README.md

   - Coordinate-based Teleportation (X, Y, Z).
 - **Vehicle Module:**
   - Vehicle Spawner.
-  - **The "Rhino Exploit":** The Spawner modifies the GIVEUSATANK cheat to be able to spawn any wheeled vehicle, to fully function, i created a codecave and redirected the execution towards it, this had to be done since it could only spawn ids up until 127, which i presume was dued to a compiler optimization since the rhino id was 122.
+  - **The "Rhino Exploit":** The Spawner modifies the GIVEUSATANK cheat to be able to spawn any wheeled vehicle, to fully function, i created a codecave and redirected the execution towards it, this had to be done since it could only spawn ids up until 127, which i presume was due to a compiler optimization since the rhino id was 122.
 - **UI:**
   - Toggle visibility with the **F5** key.